Cselt/rf2-better-ui/README.md

 In this repository you can find small modifications for the new rFactor 2 UI

 # How to install
-1. Locate your rFactor 2 install directory
-2. Backup files under `rFactor 2\Bin\Bundles`
-3. Download modified bundle jar files
-4. Copy and overwrite original files
+1. Go to latest relaese page and download installer: [link](https://github.com/Cselt/rf2-better-ui/releases/latest)
+2. Run the installer
-5. Start rFactor 2 & enjoy
+3. Start rFactor 2 & enjoy

 # How to uninstall
-- Restore your backup files
-- OR let Steam re-download modified files: https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335
+Let Steam re-download modified files: [link](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)

 # Features
 - add left and right arrow navigation to the main screen